Two-body nonleptonic decays of $\Omega_{b}\rightarrow \Omega_{c}$ beyond tree level

 is used to compute the form factors at the momentum transfer squared, $ q^2$, where it is taken as the squared meson mass.
 The values of the form factors for each decay channel, evaluated at $q^2 = m_{\text{meson}}^2$, are listed in Table \ref{formfactornon}.
 These values serve as the essential inputs for accurately calculating the decay rates within the factorization framework using the obtained amplitudes.

 By substituting the form factors into the decay rate expressions given in \ref{decayformula}, the decay rates and branching ratios for the pseudoscalar($\pi, K,D, D_s$) and vector ($\rho,K^*, D^*, D_s^*$) mesons are obtained and reported in Tables \ref {DECAY} and \ref{BR}.
 These tables include the other predictions in the literature, as well.
-The obtained decay rates and branching ratios, including the uncertainties, are overall in good agreement with the other existing predictions.
-It is worth mentioning that different references consider different topological contributions: The differences among the presented results can be attributed to this fact.
+The obtained decay rates and branching ratios in the present study, considering the uncertainties, are overall in good agreement with the other existing predictions.
+It is worth mentioning that different references use different form factors calculated via different approaches and consider different topological contributions: The differences among the presented results for some channels can be attributed in the first stage to the different form factors used in these references as well as different topologies considered.
+The choice of form factors and their behavior in terms of $ q^2 $ as well as their values at $ q^2=m^2_{meson} $ play important role in enhancing our results for the branching ratios in some channels in Table \ref{BR}.
 References \cite{Li:2021kfb,Zhao:2018zcb} and \cite{Chua:2019yqh,Chua:2019lgb} calculate the related form factors using the light-front method and examine nonleptonic decays only at the tree level (color allowed).